acmcsufoss/triggers/README.md

 2. Create a `.env` file in the main directory with the following variables:
    - `DISCORD_TOKEN`: The token of the bot
    - `AUTHORIZED_ROLE_ID`: Array of role IDs that are allowed to use the bot (separate by comma)
-3. Specify OpenJDK 19 as the project SDK
+3. Specify Corretto 17 as the project SDK
 4. Download [Maven Code Style]
 5. Restart IDE